yungyuc/nsdhw_23au/project/yuanhenglee/README.md

 ### Input

-The system takes an audio file that needs to be transcribed. as input.
+The system takes an audio file that needs to be transcribed as input.
 The file can be in a standard format, such as WAV or MP3.

 ### Harmonic stacking using constant-Q transform.